Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 Is it worth going up the Arc de Triomphe?

 It depends.
-If you want a bird’s-eye view of one of the city’s most celebrated streets, it’s amazing for photos and a lovely panorama of Paris.
-But if you’re short on time — say, you have less than hour in the area — even a short walk around the base is fun.
+If you want a bird’s-eye view of one of Paris’s most celebrated streets, then go for it.
+But I’d say a walk around the base is just as photo-worthy.
 In fact, I spent New Year’s Eve enjoying the fireworks launched around the arch’s base.

-When it comes to amazing overlooks in Paris, I have to say my favorite view of the city is from the top of the Sacré-Cœur Basilica in Montmartre.
+When it comes to panoramic photo opps, I have to say my favorite view of the city is from the top of the Sacré-Cœur in Montmartre.

 Can you walk from the Eiffel Tower to the Arc de Triomphe?

-It’s doable.
-Just bring your walking shoes (and water).
+It’s doable, but bring your walking shoes (and water).
 It’s a half-hour walk from one monument to the other.
 If you love roaming the city like I do, it’s a nice way to get some exercise and sightseeing done at the same time.

 Enjoy the triumphal view